RoundRobinHood/cogniflight-cloud/README.md

 1. Create feature branch from `main`
 2. Make changes with descriptive commits
-3. Test locally with Docker Compose
+3. Test locally with Docker Compose (unless all changes are on frontend)
 4. Submit pull request for review

 ## License